In Search Of Yummy-ness

 3. Bagel Sandwiches: Use bagels as a base, top with the cream cheese mixture and smoked salmon, then garnish with capers and finely diced red onion.

-Pro Tip: For a festive touch, use cookie cutters to create fun shapes—like hearts for Valentine’s Day or stars for a baby shower.
+Make Them Cute: Use cookie cutters to create fun shapes.
+Try hearts for Valentine's Day or stars for a baby shower.

 How to Make Smoked Salmon Tea Sandwiches (Step-by-Step)